Always something to do for the holidays or rainy day?

 Donald Duck games

 I am sometimes asked where I found a certain game that I often play with my children.
-It is one of the Donald Duck games that we play regularly.
-We have two but the best is the Donald Duck Board Game.
+It's one of the Donald Duck games we play regularly.
+We have two but the best one is Donald Duck Board game.

 Here it is on bol.com but I thought I saw it was sold out:

 You can indicate that you want to be kept informed when he returns.
 I think he went badly because of the popularity.

 You can at least take a look and otherwise watch one of the other Donald Duck games of course.

 The Donald Duck Game as a board game

 The reason I liked this one so much (yes, I also enjoy participating with those kids) is that it contains a lot of the figures.

 This way you can go all over Duckstad to carry out all kinds of assignments and eventually find the lucky coin.